Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 Leopard Gecko Not Pooping

 If your leopard gecko has not pooped for several days, you may need to take them to a veterinarian.
-They could be impacted, dehydrated, or the temperature in the enclosure may not be appropriate.
-Getting to the bottom of it is important for the health of the gecko.
+This is because they could be impacted, dehydrated, or the temperature in the enclosure may not be appropriate.
+Getting to the bottom of it is vital for the gecko’s health.

 Depending on the age of your gecko, they may defecate more or less frequently.